 Tech High Policies and Procedures

 Pinellas County School's has set a specific dress code for all students.
 Please see the following link for a list of issues associated with student attire (click here).
 In addition to these requirements, Richard O. Jacobson Technical High School has implemented dress code requirements for each program based on industry standards and safety.
-See the documents section of your program to find out about program specific dress code requirements.
+Please click this link to view our dress code policy.
+(Click Here)

 Let’s first discuss truancy.
 Truancy is when a student is absent and a parent hasn’t contacted the school.
 As the system sees it, without a parent contact, the student is skipping school.
 Officially, parents have 48 hours from the actual absence to notify the school.
 Your contact must be timely.
-You may contact our office by telephone at (727) 545-6405, email or handwritten note with your child upon return to school to authenticate the absence as being excused.
+You may contact our office by telephone at (727) 545-6405 at extension 2007, email (email@example.com) or handwritten note with your child upon return to school to authenticate the absence as being excused.
+Please include your child's legal full name.

 State of Florida Mandated Attendance